moorepants/eme171/content/pages/octave-matlab-integration-best-practices.rst

 .. code-include:: ../scripts/best-practices/integrate.m
    :lexer: matlab

-You may be wondering what the ``@`` symbol means.
+You may be wondering what the ``@`` symbol specifically means.
 This designates an *anonymous function* and is required by ``ode45()``.
 The following section explains what an anonymous function is along with why and how it can be used.

 Anonymous Functions
 -------------------